- 1 medium butternut squash (about 3 pounds), peeled, seeded and cut into 1-inch cubes

 - Place squash in a 15-in. x 10-in. x 1-in. baking pan lightly coated with cooking spray.
 Drizzle with 1 tablespoon oil; sprinkle with pepper.
 Toss to coat.
 Bake, uncovered, at 425° for 30-35 minutes or until tender, stirring every 15 minutes.
 Set aside.

 - In a Dutch oven, saute the onion, celery and sage in remaining oil until tender.
-Stir in the broth and squash.
+Stir in broth and reserved squash.
 Bring to a boil.
-Reduce heat; cover and simmer for 15-20 minutes to allow flavors to blend.
+Reduce heat; cover and simmer for 15-20 minutes or until heated through.
 Cool slightly.

 - In a blender, puree soup in batches until smooth.
 Return to the pan; heat through.